HuddleEng/PhantomFlow/README.md

 ### Try it!

-* `node test/test.js` - First run will create visual test baslines with PhantomCSS
+* `node test/test.js` - First run will create visual test baselines with PhantomCSS
 * `node test/test.js` - Second run will compare baseline visuals with the latest screenshots.
 This'll pass because there have been no changes.
 * `node test/test.js report` - An optional step to load the Decision tree visualisation into your Web browser
 * `node test/test.js dashboard` - Run the tests in dashboard mode to see test progress (useful for many parallelised tests)